sphurlsmith/wawacraft-evolved/README.md

 ## Current Version

-Wawacraft:Evolved's newest public version is v0.2.11-alpha, Alpha 0.2.11, and has been given the codename Wawacraft:Evolved Spark Release, a nod to the early naming conventions that gave us the Wawacraft Classic Ember Release.
+Wawacraft:Evolved's newest public version is v0.2.12-alpha, Alpha 0.2.12, and has been given the v0.2.11's codename, Wawacraft:Evolved Spark Release, a nod to the early naming conventions that gave us the Wawacraft Classic Ember Release.

 The codebase contains now: